Domestic Abuse, Sexual Exploitation and Consent - Key Stage 3&4

 NSPCC Get everyone talking PANTS!
 Resources to support teaching younger children how to keep themselves safe.
 Talking PANTS teaches children important messages, like their body belongs to them and they should tell an adult if they're upset or worried.
-Get the conversation started with this activity pack from the NSPCC.

 NHS England Advice for Healthcare Staff.
 Includes signs and possible indicators of CSE as well as what to do if you suspect a child or young person is at risk of CSE.